-Holding a Master’s qualification and a minimum of three years’ professional experience is the minimum requirement to be able to apply for the World Bank placement.
-However, you may apply for the IFC and MIGA placement if you hold a MBA in a relevant field to these organizations and four years’s professional work experience.
+Holding a Master’s qualification and a minimum of three years of professional experience is the minimum requirement to be able to apply for the World Bank placement.
+However, you may apply for the IFC and MIGA placement if you hold an MBA in a relevant field to these organizations and four years of professional work experience.

 Are those holding a doctorate (PhD) qualification more competitive in the YPP than those with a Master’s?

 There is no preference, providing that the minimum criteria requested are met.
 In addition to these qualifications, other factors will be considered, such as the Organization’s needs, work experience and the specialized field or sector, among others.

 My Master’s course did not require production of a thesis or dissertation.
 Is it still recognized by the World Bank Group YPP?

 Yes, writing a dissertation or thesis is not a World Bank YPP requirement.

 I hold a Master’s degree and a minimum of three years’ work experience but I am also taking the first year of my doctorate.
 Can I apply to the World Bank Group YPP?

 Yes.
 Holding a Master’s degree and three years’ work experience meets the minimum criteria demanded by the program for the World Bank placement.

 I hold a Master’s degree, two years’ work experience and am taking the second year of a doctorate program.
 Can I apply to the World Bank Group YPP?

 Yes, since you hold a Master’s degree, two years’ professional experience and one year of continued academic study at doctorate level (forming a total of three years).